Evidence and Incidents

 Evidence and incidence IT security standards are published by ISO and IEC.
 They include the ISO/IEC 27035 series, which covers Principles of incident management, Guidelines to plan and prepare for incident response, and guidelines for identification, collection, acquisition and preservation of digital evidence.

-Information technology - Security techniques - Information security incident management - Part 1: Principles of incident management
+Information technology - Information security incident management - Part 1: Principles and process

-ISO/IEC 27035-1:2016 is the foundation of this multipart International Standard.
-It presents basic concepts and phases of information security incident management and combines these concepts with principles in a structured approach to detecting, reporting, assessing, and responding to incidents, and applying lessons learnt.
-The principles given in ISO/IEC 27035-1:2016 are generic and intended to be applicable to all organizations, regardless of type, size or nature.
-Organizations can adjust the guidance given in ISO/IEC 27035-1:2016 according to their type, size and nature of business in relation to the information security risk situation.
-It is also applicable to external organizations providing information security incident management services.
+This document is the foundation of the ISO/IEC 27035 series .
+It presents basic concepts, principles and process with key activities of information security incident management, which provide a structured approach to preparing for, detecting, reporting, assessing, and responding to incidents, and applying lessons learned.
+The guidance on the information security incident management process and its key activities given in this document are generic and intended to be applicable to all organizations, regardless of type, size or nature.
+Organizations can adjust the guidance according to their type, size and nature of business in relation to the information security risk situation.
+This document is also applicable to external organizations providing information security incident management services.

-Information technology - Security techniques - Information security incident management - Part 2: Guidelines to plan and prepare for incident response
+Information technology - Information security incident management - Part 2: Guidelines to plan and prepare for incident response

 ISO/IEC 27037:2012